syncfusion-content/blazor-docs/blazor/maps/maps-event.md

 ## ShapeSelected

-The [ShapeSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsEvents.html#Syncfusion_Blazor_Maps_MapsEvents_ShapeSelected) event is triggered when a shape is selected in Maps.
+The [ShapeSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsEvents.html#Syncfusion_Blazor_Maps_MapsEvents_ShapeSelected) event is triggered when select a shape in Maps.
 To know more about the arguments of this event, refer [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.ShapeSelectedEventArgs.html).

 ```cshtml
 @using Syncfusion.Blazor.Maps